 The Blueberry River decision has potentially significant implications on regulatory and operational requirements for industrial development activities in northeast British Columbia and could extend to other areas in Canada where similar claims may be made.
-The specific impact of the Blueberry River decision on Tidewater's operations in the Treaty 8 area are unknown at this time.
+The specific impact of the Blueberry River decision on Tidewater's operations in the Treaty 8 area are currently unknown.

 To further reconciliation with Indigenous peoples in Canada, the federal government enacted the United Nations Declaration on the Rights of Indigenous Peoples Act ("UNDRIP Act") on June 21, 2021.
 The legislation affirms the application of the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP") in Canadian law and provides a framework for the federal government to develop an action plan to implement UNDRIP, in consultation with Indigenous peoples.
-The practical effects of the UNDRIP Act are yet to be determined as the action plan has not yet been tabled in Parliament and made public, however, the federal government must report annually on its progress and the action plan must be completed by June 1, 2023.
-British Columbia is the only province that has enacted legislation to implement UNDRIP.
+On June 21, 2023, the UN Declaration Act Action Plan (the "UNDRIP Action Plan"), developed in consultation and cooperation with First Nations, Inuit and Metis from across Canada, was released by the Federal Government.
+The UNDRIP Action Plan contains 181 measures aimed at furthering the objectives of UNDRIP with a particular focus at advancing Indigenous self-determination through self-governance.
+In November 2023, the Superior Court of Quebec in R. c.
+Montour, 2023 QCCS 4154 held that UNDRIP is a binding international instrument and that Section 35(1) of the Constitution Act, which recognizes and affirms Aboriginal and treaty rights, "should offer a protection at least as great as that afforded by the UNDRIP."
+While the Province has since appealed the Superior Court's decision, it demonstrates how the interpretation and application of UNDRIP by Canadian courts will continue to evolve.

 In 2019, the Province of British Columbia enacted the Declaration on the Rights of Indigenous Peoples Act ("DRIPA"), which is intended to harmonize provincial laws with UNDRIP.
 In March of 2022, the Province released its first action plan under DRIPA, which outlines steps that the Province must take over the next five years, in consultation with Indigenous peoples.
+On September 27, 2023, the British Columbia Supreme Court released its decision in Gitxaala v British Columbia (Chief Gold Commissioner), 2023 BCSC 1680, which is the first case to consider the application and interpretation of DRIPA.
+The Court clarified that "DRIPA does not implement UNDRIP" into provincial law and further, "does not create justiciable rights."
+The Court also concluded that UNDRIP is not presently binding under provincial law in British Columbia as it remains "a non-binding international instrument."
+The Gitxaala decision may be indicative of how similar legislation may be interpreted by the courts in other Canadian jurisdictions.
 On June 6, 2022, the Province entered into a historic consent-based agreement under DRIPA with the Tahltan Nation, a First Nation in Northern British Columbia.
 The agreement governs the Eskay Creek Revitalization Project and provides that the project cannot proceed without consent from the Tahltan Nation.
 Although this agreement is specific to a particular First Nation and project, it can potentially set a precedent for future engagement among Canadian governments, industry and Indigenous groups with respect to the project approval process.